arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 ### Factors affecting speed of arangorestore in a Cluster

-The following factors affect speed of _arangorestore_ in a cluster:
+The following factors affect speed of _arangorestore_ in a Cluster:

 - **Replication Factor**: the higher the _replication factor_, the more time the restore will take.
 To speed up the restore you can restore